Cheese has a place on healthy plates!

 To answer your next question, yes!
 Face Rock is made with grass-fed cow’s milk.
 Our primary dairy partner grazes its herd all year on pastures enriched with ocean air in the nearby Coquille Valley.

 Nutrition details aside, fat helps us feel full and resist craving temptations.
 Pairing an ounce of cheddar with an apple or a pear is a great way to get a punch of fat and fiber to keep the craving beast at bay.
 The milk we use is higher in butterfat than many other cheeses, so that creamy texture is holding plenty of the the good stuff we’re talking about here.

 Cheddar is also one of the higher-protein cheeses with about 6-7g per ounce.
-Our aged cheddars have even more protein as the carbs are replaced by protein in the aging process.
+Our older aged cheddars have even more protein as the carbs are replaced by protein in the aging process.